 The most important thing to remember is to relax and enjoy the trip.
 Leave yourselves plenty of time so you aren’t feeling under pressure.
 Have a trusty sat nav ( or smart phone with google maps).

 Driving to Disneyland Paris is all part of the magical experience.
+We hope that this post, Everything you need to know about driving to Disneyland Paris, has been useful.

 Like our Disney dedicated facebook group to keep up to date with all things Disney – Disneyland Paris tips and advice with Family Travel with Ellie